ericnantel/dotfiles/NOTES.md

 generate compile_commands.json using bear.
 Only issue is that Apple seems to define an alias for gcc, g++ which is annoying because I'll need to specify a path for the compiler in CMakePresets.json ..
+Date: 2025-11-07
+I added back kubectl,kubecolor aliases to .zshrc,.bashrc but completion may still not be working properly with Powershell.